 To initially generate value, and to continue to generate value, each narrow currency foundation will need to work to generate demand for their narrow currency.

-One very simple approach is to pre-seed each DAO with a certain amount of ETH.
-People will likely start using the faucet and minting in order to try to get the ETH for themselves.
+One very simple approach is to pre-seed each foundation DAO with a certain amount of ETH.
+People will likely start requesting citizneship and minting narrow currencies, in order to try to get the ETH for themselves.

 Liquidity will have to be provided for CRT, as well as the narrow currencies.
 It will be funded using the initial supply of each token.
 The initial pool can be fairly small.
 The price should be set to the amount of ETH in the DAO initially, divided by the total supply of the token.